Kitzbühel holidays

 Buses

-The efficient local bus service connects Kitzbühel to loads of resorts in the Brixen Valley and Kufstein.
+The efficient local bus service connects Kitzbühel to lots of towns and villages in the Brixen Valley and Kufstein.
 Buses run every day and depart once or twice an hour.
-The buses are cheaper than using the trains, and you’ll be able to savour the wonderful views of huge mountains and little villages.
+The buses are cheaper than using the trains, and you'll be able to savour the wonderful views of huge mountains and little villages.

 Summer lifts